As investors, it’s important to understand the relationship between bonds and interest rates. Find out what happens to bonds when interest rates rise.

 Understanding the relationship between interest rates and bond prices can be a little confusing at first, but it’s important to know so you can make informed investment decisions when considering bonds and other fixed income products.

-If you’re holding the bond to maturity, interest rate risk isn’t as big of a concern to you as it would be for someone that might need to sell the bond prior to maturity and may be forced to sell at a discount—at a discount to par value or below the price where you purchased the bond..
+If you’re holding the bond to maturity, interest rate risk isn’t as big of a concern to you as it would be for someone that might need to sell the bond prior to maturity and may be forced to sell at a discount to par value or below the price where you purchased the bond.

 Most bonds are issued at par value, usually $1,000.
 The issuer receives this money when the bonds are first offered and, in return, promises to pay investors a stated interest rate with the intent of returning that initial investment of $1,000 back to bondholders at maturity.

-Once a bond is issued, they can be traded in secondary markets causing prices to fluctuate depending on supply and demand, changes in interest rates and news that an issuer may not be able to honor the obligations of the bond.
-Here’s an example that helps explain the relationship between bonds and interest rates:
+Once a bond is issued, it can be traded in secondary markets causing prices to fluctuate depending on supply and demand, changes in interest rates and news that an issuer may not be able to honor the obligations of the bond.

 But, this time interest rates fall to 1%.
 Now, the coupon on your bond is more attractive than current market rates so investors would be willing to pay a premium—above par value—for your bond.
 If you sell when the bond is trading at a premium, you can profit from the capital appreciation as well as the income you’ve earned on the bond.